 We like to make it easy, so we can do the claim for you either via the NDIS portal, your plan manager or from yourself if you are self-managing.

 Now that I have a plan, do you take the money from Core Supports?

 Yes we do.
 In most cases, we claim from “Social and Recreational Activities”.
 In some cases, we can access other items but this needs to be discussed at the time of enquiry/booking.

 How do I engage ClubMates as a service provider?

-Simply complete with one of our Travel Agents the application form, sign it and you have completed the service agreement.
+Simply complete the application form with one of our consultants, sign it and you have completed the service agreement.

 What do I need to tell the LAC to get funding for my holiday?

 Speak to your LAC and let them know that one of your goals is to enjoy a holiday each year to develop your independence and social skills.

 How much do I need to allow in my Plan for a holiday?

 It varies depending on when you are travelling and the support ratio.
 The NDIA has got fixed rates for different days and times.
 It is best to contact the ClubMates office to get an accurate figure.